with Shundo David Haye and Jokai Carolyn Cavanagh

 Jokai Carolyn Cavanagh

-Jokai Carolyn Cavanagh is currently the treasurer at Green Dragon Temple.
+Jokai Carolyn Cavanagh is currently the garden manager at Green Dragon Temple.
 She has lived between Green Gulch Farm and Tassajara Zen Mountain Center since 2000.
 She was ordained as a priest by Tenshin Reb Anderson in 2007 and was shuso at Tassajara in 2010.